Pennsylvania Commission on Judicial Independence

 Honorable Stephen A. McEwen, Jr.

 Summary of Significant Commission Activities

 Collaboration with groups such as PA Forward, PennCord, the Pennsylvania Bar Association, the Philadelphia Bar Association, Dickinson College, Dickinson School of Law, Duquesne University Law School and the National Constitution Center.

 The Commission was honored to co-sponsor a symposium on judicial independence with the Rendell Center for Civic Engagement.
 The day-long event was held at Penn Law School and featured judges and scholars from around the country, culminating with a dialogue including retired U.S. Supreme Court Justice Anthony Kennedy.

 Also Fall 2019

 The Commission utilized contemporary technology in presenting a livestream program simulcast across the Commonwealth and available via social media.
-The program featured Justice Max Bear, who was joined by jurists from all court levels, each explaining what judges do.
+The program featured Justice Max Baer, who was joined by jurists from all court levels, each explaining what judges do.
 This hour long seminar was moderated by Franklin and Marshall Colleges' Dr. Terry Madonna.

 The Commission sponsored a program with Drexel University's Kline School of Law in Philadelphia.
 The program focused on the Pennsylvania Constitution; its history and how it has been interpreted over the preceding 50 years.
 Panelists engaged in a thought provoking dialogue on how the state constitution has been interpreted and amended over the past half-century.
 The panel was moderated by United States District Court Judge C. Darnell Jones.